Introduction

 A Better Way to Think About It

-Long-term investing in mutual funds works — but only when you actively stay involved, not blindly stay invested.
+Long-term investing in mutual funds works — but only when you actively stay involved in investing and this is not about blindly stay invested.

 For more similar posts :- Click Here